 Jimin Kim’s work is based on memories.
-The images from her past are re-interpreted and become a three dimensional shape, where the paper is cut into shape and rearranged and then constructed to become an exquisite pieces of wearable art.
+The images from her past are re-interpreted and become a three-dimensional shape, where the paper is cut into shape and rearranged and then constructed to become exquisite pieces of wearable art.

 Next was Ela Bauer’s bright and airy studio, overlooking the river – what an inspirational space – I could move in…